Transitioning Sea Farms to Clean Battery Power

 • DC hydraulic power packs to replace the gasoline motors on existing on-farm hydraulic power packs

-Now that the team has identified focus areas for Task 4 (Construction and testing of power solutions), our work going forward will include a targeted, more detailed, analysis of the duty cycles, seasonality, and reliability of the equipment we’ll be developing in the following categories.
+Now that the team has identified focus areas for Task 4: Construction and testing of power solutions, future work will include a targeted, more detailed, analysis of the duty cycles, seasonality, and reliability of the equipment we’ll be developing in the following categories.
 As systems are configured, they will be tested on land, then at sea, with farmers.
 Performance, usability, and safety feedback will be immediately incorporated into improved designs through an iterative process of continuous improvement:

-• Fully DC-powered oyster farming equipment (tumbler, washdown + pressure washing pump, and line hauler), with portable and/or solar-charged batteries, without hydraulics or inverting to AC power.
+• Fully DC-powered oyster farming equipment (tumbler, washdown + pressure washing pump, and line hauler), with portable and/or solar-charged batteries, without hydraulics or inverting to AC power: We configured, integrated, and constructed this comprehensive system in a small format that will fit on a collaborating farmer’s boat, she then tested it, and we continuously improved it.

 There were no deviations from the original objective.
 In some cases, the data collection and analysis methods were adjusted to reflect real-world information availability and efficiency.